5 Insidious Faith Killers We Let Infiltrate Our Hearts

 But antinomianism is legalism’s evil twin.

-Part of the reason that self-indulgence runs rampant in so many Christian’s lives is because busyness also dominates us.
+Part of the reason that self-indulgence runs rampant in so many Christian’s lives is because busyness dominates us too.
 We spend so much time hurrying from one thing to the next that as soon as we have a free second we sprint to indulge our cravings.
 Many Christians find that they have trouble making time for God and for church.

 5. Poor stewardship